 You can reach out to your dedicated Student Success Advisor with questions or concerns via phone or email.
 Having regular contact with your success advisor can help keep you motivated.
 If you ever have a question they can’t answer, they’ll find the best person to help you.
 Remember, studying online doesn't mean studying alone.

-You can view it in pdf format by clicking on the image or the button below.
+You can view the academic calendar by clicking on the below.

 For more information on these dates, please contact one of our Student Enrolment Advisors.